shenwei356/rush/README.md

         a

 1. Interrupt jobs by `Ctrl-C`, rush will stop unfinished commands and exit.

+    Process cleanup differs by platform:

+    - Linux: rush sends `SIGINT` to every marked child process, waits up to `--cleanup-time`, and then sends `SIGKILL` to any remaining processes using native system calls.
+    - Windows: rush sends `Ctrl+C` and then `Ctrl+Break`, waiting up to `--cleanup-time` after each signal.
+It finally runs `taskkill /T /F /PID <pid>` to forcefully terminate each remaining process and its child-process tree.

+    Press `Ctrl-C` again to skip the remaining cleanup delay and immediately kill unfinished processes.
+    Commands that have not started are discarded after the interrupt and are not executed.

         $ seq 1 20 | rush 'sleep 1; echo {}'
         ^C[CRIT] received an interrupt, stopping unfinished commands...